fieldtrip/website/workshop/madrid2019/tutorial_freq.md

 Oscillatory components contained in the ongoing EEG or MEG signal often change relative to experimental manipulations, such as stimulus events.
-These oscilatory signals are not necessarily phase-locked to the event and will not be represented as event related fields (ERFs) in MEG or event related potentials (ERPs) in EEG (see e.g. Tallon-Baudry and Bertrand (1999) [Oscillatory gamma activity in humans and its role in object
+These oscillatory signals are not necessarily phase-locked to the event and will not be represented as event related fields (ERFs) in MEG or event related potentials (ERPs) in EEG (see e.g. Tallon-Baudry and Bertrand (1999) [Oscillatory gamma activity in humans and its role in object